faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 xcompmgr is a sample compositing manager for X servers supporting the XFIXES, DAMAGE, and COMPOSITE extensions.
 It enables basic eye-candy effects

 {% shell_term $ %}
-sudo dnf install libXcomposite-devel sudo dnf install libXdamage-devel
+sudo dnf in libXcomposite-devel sudo dnf in libXdamage-devel
 {% endshell_term %}

 {% shell_term $ %}
-sudo dnf install xcompmgr
+sudo dnf in xcompmgr
 {% endshell_term %}

 {% box_info %}